-The red variety is a complex interspecific new breed between Elmer Swenson 193 ( Minnesota 78 x Seneca ) x Elmer Swenson 283 (ES 114 x Seyval blanc ).
+The red grape variety is a complex interspecific new breed between Elmer Swenson 193 ( Minnesota 78 x Seneca ) x Elmer Swenson 283 (ES 114 x Seyval Blanc ).
 Synonyms are Elmer Swenson 242, ES 242 and Sainte Croix.
-They are genes of Vitis labrusca.
+They are genes from Vitis labrusca.
 Vitis lincecumii.
 Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place in 1983 by the breeder Elmer Swenson (1913-2004) near Osceola (US state Wisconsin ).
-By the way, with the same parents is also the new breed Sabrevois emerged.
-St. Croix was crossing partner in the two new breeds Chisago and Pionnier,
+The crossing of the hybrid was done in 1983 by the breeder Elmer Swenson (1913-2004) near Osceola (U.S. state Wisconsin ).
+By the way, the new breed is also with the same parents Sabrevois emerged.
+St. Croix was a crossing partner in the two new varieties Chisago and Pionnier,

-The early to mid-seasoning vine is moderately prone to both mildews and Botrytis but extremely hardy to minus 35 ° Celsius.
-It yields mild, tanninarme red wines without Foxton as well as flavors tobacco and smoke, which are mainly used as a blend.
-She will also for Tafeltraubent used.
+The early to medium maturing vine is moderately susceptible to both mildews and Botrytis, however extreme hardy to minus 35 ° Celsius.
+It produces mild, low-tannin red wines without Foxton as well as flavors after tobacco and smoke which are mainly used as a waste.
+It is also for Tafeltraubent used.
 The variety is grown in Quebec / Canada, as well as in the US states Illinois (6 ha), Indiana.
 Iowa (12 ha), Minnesota (7 ha) and Pennsylvania grown.
-In 2010 were in the United States 25 hectares of vineyards (Kym Anderson ).
+In 2010, the United States 25 hectares of vineyards reported (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012